TamarLabs/ReDe/README.md

 Enjoy!

+## Future work

+* add pub/sub mechanism to POLL
+* add ability to have several different dehydrators (maybe as a new type)
+* a whole lot more

 ## About This Module

 This module is based off a python version of the same concepts developed in Tamar Labs by Adam Lev-Libfeld and Alexander Margolin in mid 2015.